upscayl/upscayl/README.md

 #### Flatpak

-1. Go to your distribtuion's software center and search for Upscayl.
-Or go to [Flathub/Upscayl](https://flathub.org/apps/org.upscayl.Upscayl) and click "Install".
+1. Go to your distribtuion's software center (or your favourite installed one) and search for Upscayl.
+Alternatively you can go to [Flathub/Upscayl](https://flathub.org/apps/org.upscayl.Upscayl) and click "Install".

 2. Download Upscayl using your distribution's software center